bfox9900/CAMEL99-FORTH/README.md

 ### DSK1.START Contents

-'\ V1.0 START file loads NEEDS/FROM and then loads ANS Forth extensions'
+'\ V1.0 START file loads ANS Forth extensions'

 'S" DSK1.ISOLOOPS" INCLUDED'

 'S" DSK1.SYSTEMDTC" INCLUDED'

 'DECIMAL'

+### Using FAST-RAM Primitives
+Some of the common primitives use by Forth are copied into the tiny 16-bit RAM in the TI-99 console.
+To give the compiler access to these primitives use:

+'INCLUDE DSK1.HSPRIMS'

+In your code or add that line to the START file if you always want them used.
+These are STATE smart compiling words and may act weird if used in "creative" ways.